Babak-Taghizadeh/sample-dashboard/README.md

-# Patara Referral & Earnings Dashboard
+# Referral & Earnings Dashboard

 The Referral & Earnings Dashboard is a modern Next.js app built to display referral stats, earnings, and historical activity in a sleek, responsive, and developer-friendly UI.